AdobeDocs/adp-search-indexer/README.md

 npm run index:full -- --index-filter="commerce"
 ```

+## Configuring Skipped Paths

+The indexer automatically skips certain URL paths based on a predefined list to avoid processing irrelevant content (e.g., navigation elements, drafts, internal tools).

+This list is currently defined directly in the source code within the `src/services/product-mapping.ts` file.

+To add more paths to be skipped:

+1. Open the file `src/services/product-mapping.ts`.
+2. Locate the `EXCLUDED_PATHS` constant array near the top of the file:

+    ```typescript
+    const EXCLUDED_PATHS = [
+      '/nav/',
+      '/nav$', // Skip paths ending in /nav '/fragments/',
+      '/blocks/',
+      '/drafts/',
+      '/tools/',
+      '/tools/sidekick/', // Skip all sidekick content
+      '/internal/',
+      '/test/',
+      '/assets/',
+      '/_reference/',
+      '/github-actions-test/', // Skip test content from github actions
+      // Add your new paths here, e.g.:
+      // '/your-new-path-to-skip/',
+      // '/another/path$', // Can use simple patterns
+    ];
+    ```

+3. Add your desired path patterns to this array.
+4. Save the file.
+5. Rebuild the project using `npm run build`.

+**Note:** Modifying this list currently requires changing the source code and rebuilding the application.
+Future versions might introduce configuration options for more flexibility.

 ## URL Fragment Handling

 The indexer properly handles URL fragments (anchor links) throughout the indexing process: